OSGConnect/tutorial-bwa/README.md

 ```
 cd data/trimmed_fastq_small/
-cut -f 1 -d '_' reads.txt | uniq > samples.txt
+ls *.fastq | cut -f 1 -d '_' | uniq > samples.txt
 cd ~
 ```

-Now, we can update or create a new submit file to queue a new job for each sample.
+Now, we can create a new submit file called `bwa-alignment.sub` to queue a new job for each sample.

 ```
 universe        = vanilla